Photo: H&C Urban Winery

 Or gather a group and enjoy the luxury of exploring the entire menu, starting with a nostalgic Exmouth prawn cocktail before diving into roasted porchetta, braised beef cheeks, and more.

-124 High St, Fremantle
+Address: 124 High Street, Fremantle

-At La Cabana, the cocktails—and the extensive tequila and mezcal selection—are easily some of Perth’s best.
+At La Cabaña, the cocktails—and the extensive tequila and mezcal selection—are easily some of Perth’s best.
 Order a Mezcalita, with smoke and acid aplenty, and sink into the night.

 The char-grilled corn tentacles are sweet, salty, and smoky all at once while a braised beef brisket tostada with white onion salsa and pâté is a quirky riff on a classic.
 Tortillas, meanwhile, are pliant and fresh, making for perfect bases for crowd-pleasing tacos.

-400 South Terrace, South Fremantle
+Address: 400 South Terrace, South Fremantle

 La Cabana